 NFSC 434 Food Microbiology Laboratory (2) Four hours of laboratory per week.
 Pre- or corequisite: NFSC 430.
+Also offered as ANSC 434.
+Credit will be granted for only one of the following: NFSC 434 or ANSC 434.
 Formerly FDSC 434.
 A study of techniques and procedures used in the microbiological examination of foods.

-NFSC 440 Advanced Human Nutrition I (4) Three hours of lecture and three hours of laboratory per week.
-Prerequisites: (NFSC 330; and ZOOL 202; and NFSC 100 or NFSC 200) or permission of department.
+NFSC 440 Advanced Human Nutrition (4) Four hours of lecture per week.
+Prerequisites: NFSC 100 or NFSC 200; and BCHIM 462; and ZOOL 422.
 Formerly NUTR 440.
-A critical study of physiological and metabolic influences on utilization of carbohydrates, lipids, protein and fat soluble vitamins, with particular emphasis on current problems in human nutrition.
+A critical study of physiologic, molecular and metabolic influences on utilization of carbohydrates, lipids, proteins, vitamins, macro-and micro- minerals, and nonnutritive components of food.
+Interactions of these nutrients and food components will be examined relative to maintaining health